ccorsi/ccorsi.github.io/projects/index.md

 ---
 layout: sb-fn-page
-title: Open Source Projects
+title: Projects
 subtitle: The Things I Do For Fun
 cover-img: "/assets/img/gratisography-224H-free-stock-photo.jpg"
 css: "/assets/css/table.css"
-sidebar: projects
+sidebar: projects-top
 ---

 This page contains information about the different Open Source Projects that I have on
 <a href="https://github.com/ccorsi?tab=repositories" target="_blank">GitHub</a>.
 I will
 be listing and describing each of these different projects.
-As part of this information, I will describe the different projects that I have provided some fixes for those projects.
 Let me begin by listing the different projects that I have developed.

 | Project | Description | Language |
 | --------- | -------- | -------- |